Free Delivery - Interest Free Credit Available with Duologi - 5* Reviews - 12 Month Guarantee

 Fireproof

 So, we’ve covered fuel and pre-burning, what's next?
 Well…let’s work from the ground up.
-We recommend popping something under the camping stove to protect your lovely matting - our heat mat, a rug or barbecue mat would do the job well.
-Although the GlawningGLOW is designed to produce little downward heat, there's always a chance that a few hot embers will escape when you open the door to top up the fuel.
+We recommend popping something under the camping stove to protect your lovely matting - a heat mat, a rug or barbecue mat would do the job well.
+Better still our stove platforms as they will really stand the test of time.
+Although the stoves are designed to produce little downward heat, there's always a chance that a few hot embers will escape when you open the door to top up the fuel so make sure you have something coming out far enough at the front to catch any rogue sparks.

 Some ‘glawners’ have had the ingenious idea of using a dog crate for stove safety.
 The base tray can be placed under the stove to protect the matting and the crate itself can double up as a fire guard around the stove to protect small kids and pets.